 - To adhere to EMDRIA Policies

-A CIT can provide some of the consultation hours to EMDR trained clinicians who are working towards EMDRIA Certification requirements.
+A CIT can provide some of the consultation hours to EMDR trained clinicians who are working towards EMDR Certification requirements.
 In order to provide the 10 hours of consultation that are required to complete the EMDR basic training, the CIT must contact the EMDR training provider directly.
-Each EMDR training provider designates which Approved Consultants and/or CITs may provide consultation hours to the trainees in their program.
+Each EMDR training provider designates which EMDR Consultants and/or CITs may provide consultation hours to the trainees in their program.

-Consultation fees are set by the individual Approved Consultant or CIT offering the consultation services.
+Consultation fees are set by the individual EMDR Consultant or CIT offering the consultation services.
 We strongly recommend entering into a written contractual agreement for services so the consultation process and expectations are clear and understandable to both parties before commencing.

-Make sure to identify yourself as a CIT and provide the name of the Approved Consultant with whom you are working.
+Make sure to identify yourself as a CIT and provide the name of the EMDR Consultant with whom you are working.
 Please be as clear and explicit as possible when documenting consultation hours.
-The documentation should include the total number of consultation hours you provided, how many hours were individual consultation and (if applicable) how many hours were group consultation, as well as the start and end date indicating when these consultation hours occurred.
+The documentation should include the total number of consultation hours you provided, how many hours were individual consultations, and (if applicable) how many hours were group consultations, as well as the start and end date indicating when these consultation hours occurred.
 As a CIT, you're also expected to make an evaluative statement about your consultee’s use of standard EMDR therapy with clients and awareness of situations in which modifications to standard EMDR therapy are necessary and recommend them for certification.

-Consultant In Training Declaration Form
+EMDR Consultant In Training Declaration Form

 Ready to take the next step?
-Complete the Consultant in Training form and one of our staff will be in touch with you.
+Complete the EMDR Consultant in Training form and one of our staff will be in touch with you.

-Consultant In Training Search
+EMDR Consultant In Training Search

 Download the EMDRIA Consultation Packet to review the information sed to establish clear expectations of the consultation process between consultants and consultees.